MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 Holly Dickson is concerned that some of the users at Adatum may require training about avoiding URL links to familiar websites that are either fake or have been hacked.
 This type of attack is known as a Drive-by URL attack.
 With this type of attack, a target receives an email containing a URL link, and when the target selects the link, they are taken to a website that runs background code whose sole purpose is to gather information about the target or deploy arbitrary code to their device.
 As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to Drive-by URL attacks.

-**Note:** In the prior lab exercise, you enabled MFA for Holly Dickson's account.
-This was needed to complete the prior attack simulation exercise, as well as this one.
-At the end of this exercise, you will disable MFA for Holly's account.
-Doing so will save you from having to enter the second form of authentication when signing in as Holly in any of the remaining labs in this course.

 ### Task 1: Configure and launch a Drive-by URL attack

 In a Drive-by URL attack, the website attempting to lure the target will typically be a well-known website that has been compromised in some fashion, or a clone of a well-known website itself.
 The hacker hopes that familiarity with the website builds trust in the target, to the point where the target feels that it's safe to select the URL link.
 Holly wants to create a Drive-by URL attack using a rip-off of the Tailspin Toys website.
 Tailspin Toys is a nationally known toy store that is constantly offering promotions on TV and throughout social media.
 Holly wants to use this familiarity with the Tailspin Toys name brand to offer an enticing promotion for free toys as part of her attack simulation training.
 This will enable her to see how many Adatum employees are susceptible to this type of attack.